cousmax/HomeLab/MediaManagement/scripts/README.md

 - **Clear error messages** with actionable solutions

 This makes the script forgiving of configuration mistakes and provides clear guidance when issues occur.

+### **Automated Service Management**

+The script now handles complete service lifecycle:

+- **Smart Docker Group Handling** - Uses `newgrp docker` when needed to avoid sudo requirements
+- **Automatic Service Startup** - Optionally starts the compose stack after generation
+- **Service Health Verification** - Checks that all services are running properly
+- **Failure Troubleshooting** - Shows logs for any services that don't start correctly
+- **Status Reporting** - Clear indicators of which services are healthy vs problematic

+### **Complete Workflow**

+1. **Configuration** - Interactive setup with confirmations
+2. **Generation** - Create compose file and directory structure
+3. **Startup** - Optional automatic service startup
+4. **Verification** - Health check all running services
+5. **Troubleshooting** - Automatic diagnosis of any issues

+The script now provides a complete end-to-end solution from configuration to running services.

 ## Features